rizafahmi/elixirdose-dynamo-tutorial/Web Frameworks Battle.md

 	$> mix deps.get
 	$> mix deps.compile

 Now mongodb are ready to use.
 First, we need to setup the connection to mongodb and start the driver.
-For the sake of simplicity, let's add this into `application_router.ex` file.
+Let's add a connection in `web/routes/application_router.ex` file.

 	defmodule ApplicationRouter do
 		use Dynamo.Router